ericasaywhat/SoftSysNybbles/reports/report.md

 }
 ```

 This ensures that the player is able to continue playing for as long as they want.
-Since the player is able to play the game multiple times, we also decided to implement a way to keep track of the score in the game - every time the player defeats the Wumpus, the value of `int kills` increases, every time the player is defeated by the Wumpus, the value of `int deaths` increases, and every time the player falls down a bottomless pit, the value of `int deaths` increases again.
+Since the player is able to play the game multiple times, we also decided to implement a way to keep track of the score in the game - every time the player defeats the Wumpus, the value of the integer `kills` increases, every time the player is defeated by the Wumpus, the value of the integer `deaths` increases, and every time the player falls down a bottomless pit, the value of the integer `deaths` increases again.

 #### Preventing Memory Leaks